 Alberta Works Full-Time Income Support for Learners

 Alberta Works Full-Time Income Support eligibility is determined by Human Services criteria.
-While attending an Human Services approved training program, individuals may be eligible for Income Support (pdf 90KB) and Health Benefits (pdf 90KB).
+While attending a Human Services approved training program, individuals may be eligible for Income Support and Health Benefits.
 The amount of income support is determined by a financial needs assessment.

 Full-Time Funded Student Responsibilities